Chrisjayhenningsen/Smartcab-exercise/README.md

 # Smartcab-exercise
-A learning exercise focused on machine learning and
+A learning exercise focused on machine learning in the context of game theory and reinforcement learning